nanostores/persistent/README.md

 ### Sync between Browser Tabs

-By default, store’s changes will be synchronized between browser tabs.
+By default, the store changes will be synchronized between browser tabs.

 There is a `listen` option to disable synchronization.